-The Department of History at the University of Illinois has an excellent record of support for graduate students--we do not expect students to fund their own graduate education.
-As long as students are making good and timely progress through the program, we are generally able to offer full support until the completion and defense of the dissertation.
+The Department of History at the University of Illinois has long maintained an excellent record of financial support for its PhD students.
+As long as individuals are making good and timely progress through the program, the department is generally able to offer full support until the completion and defense of the dissertation.
 Financial support opportunities include fellowships, teaching assistantships, and research assistantships, as well as Graduate College fellowships for incoming underrepresented students and students with an exceptional record of academic achievement.
 Many of our advanced students are students are the recipients of prestigious and highly competitive international and national awards and grants.

 When students are accepted into the program, letters of admission will provide details of a multi-year financial aid package.
-This package usually includes a fellowship for the first year and a guarantee of five years funding, though we are generally able to support students until completion.
-Almost all graduate students can expect at least two years of teaching assistantships.
-The department also provides pre-dissertation research funding as well as fellowships for dissertation travel and research.
-Additional sources of funding are available from the Graduate College.
+This package usually includes a fellowship for the first year and guarantees at least five years of funding.
+However, the department is committed to supporting all eligible students for the duration of their training.
+The department also provides pre-dissertation research grants for all students, as well as fellowships for dissertation travel and research.
 The Graduate College and the Office of External Fellowships are also an indispensable sources for finding external sources of funding.

-For detailed information, see "Financial Support" section for "Current Students."
+For more detailed information, see the "Financial Support" section under the resources for "Current Students."